 2. Check for bed bugs

 Don’t let the bed bugs bite when you’re on vacation.
 Always check your bedding to make sure it’s clear of these nasty pests before you spend a night.
-Bed bugs can easily be carried on clothes, which means they can spread to hotel rooms from previous travelers with ease.
+Hotels are one of the 5 ways bed bugs can invade your home.
+This is because bed bugs can easily be carried on clothes, which means they can spread to hotel rooms from previous travelers with ease.
 It’s essential that you inform the hotel of a potential infestation so it can warden off the room and treat it to prevent these bugs from spreading further.
 If bed bugs are confirmed while you're staying in the room, your clothing and the room will require professional cleaning.

 Signs of bed bugs include yellow shed skin and eggshells — these will be tiny, but they’re still visible to the eye.
 Tiny black spots on the sheets can also indicate bed bug feces.
 A musty odor might linger on top of this.
 Failing that, if you sleep in the bed unknowingly and get bitten, dry blood may be evident on the sheets.
 The bed bugs themselves are visible if you look closely enough too.
 Above all, give the sheets a thorough check before you settle in to make sure there's no evidence of these pests.